andresgbecerra/co-induction-anguar/Interview/Angular.md

 - **Pipes**
   - Pipes are a way to transform the format of output data for display
   - Pipes are simple functions that accept an input and return a transformed value in a more technical understanding.
-  -  In Angular, Pipes are of two types.
+  -  In Angular, There are two types of pipes:
     - Pure Pipes
     - Impure Pipes

 - **Pure Pipe**
   - Pure pipes in angular are the pipes that execute when it detects a pure change in the input value.
   - A pure change is when the change detection cycle detects a change to either a primitive input value (such as String, Number, Boolean, or Symbol) or object reference (such as Date, Array, Function, or Object).
-  - A pure function does not depend on any state, data, or change during the execution.
+  - A **pure function** does not depend on any state, data, or change during the execution.
 In other words, given the same arguments, a pure function should always return the same output.
   > By default, pipes in angular are pure pipes.
 Custom pipes can be defined as pure pipes by turning the pure flag to true of the @Pipe decorator.
   ```js
     @Pipe({